jkosem/jk-portfolio/index.md

 # Hi, I'm Jim

-## I design products, services and strategies with impact and scale
+## I design products, services and strategies with impact

 I research and design interactions and interfaces that are meaningful, systems that are liveable and make emerging technologies practical realities for the following organisations and more: